ar1ocker/SquadJS-Playtime-Role-Ban/README.md

 npm install y18n
 ```

-Copy the `playtime-role-ban.js` plugin and the `playtime-role-ban-locales` folder to the `squadjs/squad-server/plugins` folder
+Copy the `playtime-role-ban.js` plugin, `playtime-searcher.js` module and the `playtime-role-ban-locales` folder to the `squadjs/squad-server/plugins` folder

 ## Settings